antillie/generic-rpg/README.md

 This is more of a framework/game engine at this point than an actual game.
 Although it runs fine and you can move around there isn't anything to actually play yet.

+Resizing the window or running in fullscreen mode takes a somewhat beefy CPU.
+This is because pygame's smoothscale() function is CPU intensive.

 System requirments:

     Python 2.7 with libraries: